Andre Williams

 Early career

-Born in 1936, Williams moved to Detroit as a teenager, immersing himself in its vibrant music scene.
-His big break arrived in 1955 when he joined Fortune Records, initially as a songwriter and promo man before stepping into the spotlight.
+Born in 1936, Andre Williams moved to Detroit as a teenager, immersing himself in its vibrant music scene.
+His professional break came in the mid-1950s when he joined Fortune Records, where he initially worked as a songwriter and later as an artist.

 Breakthrough